Apply for funding

 If your application is missing pieces of information, you could find yourself disappointed when the names of groups receiving funding are announced.

-The Environmental Enhancement Fund opens for applications on the 1 July 2013
+The Environmental Enhancement Fund opens for applications on 1 July each year

 The Application Pack